Nanaimo Bar Recipe

 If you are a fan of Schitt’s Creek, there is a scene when Jocelyn is bringing over a batch of these Nanaimo Bars to the Rose clan, my hubby and I were like… “we know what those are!”
 If you haven’t watched Schitt’s Creek… make a batch of these and binge it (after the kiddos are in bed)… you be glad you did both!

-If you make these please let me know what you thought!
+If you make these please let me know what you think!
 You can comment below or head over to Instagram or Facebook and share your pics… tag me @bemandfam!
+I am especially interested if anyone modifies the flavor.
+I’m thinking of doing a peppermint during Christmas and if I do, I will update this post.

 BEM and Fam 🙂